j5shi/Thruster/README.md

 ### Customized Commands

-Define aliases for commands (DOS, BASH, ...) or define a command for a python function, very usful.
+Define aliases for commands (DOS, BASH, ...) or define a command for a python function, very useful.